theinternetcommoner/rtc2/README.md

 Waitress

 *note:
-refer to requirements.txt for details
+refer to requirements.txt for details, recommended to get the latest version if possible

 ## commands used for this project:
 pip install virtualenv